hugowru/api-trip-builder/README.md

 Quick test

-If everything was installed correctly you can try to access to the next url from the browser: http://localhost/flighth_assignment/index.php/trip/list?limit=2 in that way you will see 2 flighs storored in the database.
+If everything was installed correctly you can try to access to the next URL from the browser: http://localhost/flighth_assignment/index.php/trip/list?limit=2 in that way you will see 2 flights stored in the database.
 In other case, verify the config.php file information.

 About this API